greaterninja/ethcracker/README.md

     go run src/ethcracker.go -pk PATH_TO_FILE -t PATH_TO_TAMPLATE_FILE -threads 4

+# Installing on Windows

+On windwos you need to install the Chocolatey:  https://chocolatey.org

+Then install git, golang and mingw

+    C:\Windows\system32> choco install git
+    C:\Windows\system32> choco install golang
+    C:\Windows\system32> choco install mingw

+After that make all teh steps from Installing section.

 # Cracking your Mac DMG file password
 You you stored your keys in the encrypted mac DMG image and forgot the password, do this: